RockefellerArchiveCenter/social-media-policy/index.md

 title:  "Social Media Policy"
 ---

-This is a policy for creating and sharing content using the RAC's social media platforms.
-The policy is available under a [Creative Commons Zero (CC0)](https://creativecommons.org/publicdomain/zero/1.0/) dedication.

 ## Policy Statement

 The Rockefeller Archive Center (RAC) will host and participate in social media platforms and online communities in order to share historical information and resources and to more broadly engage with the general public and the archival, philanthropic, and researcher communities.